-Mike Pence ‘Welcomes’ GOP Effort To Overturn Election Results
+Mike Pence 'Welcomes' GOP Effort To Overturn Election Results

 Vice President Mike Pence's office said Saturday that he "welcomes" the effort to overturn the results of the 2020 presidential election.

-In a statement supplied to The Hill, Pence’s chief of staff Marc Short said that the Indiana Republican “shares the concerns of millions of Americans about voter fraud and irregularities in the last election.”
+In a statement supplied to The Hill, Pence's chief of staff, Marc Short, said that the Indiana Republican "shares the concerns of millions of Americans about voter fraud and irregularities in the last election."

 Pence will preside over the January 6 joint session of Congress that will certify Electoral College votes and formally declare Biden the winner.

-Some prominent Trump backers have turned on Pence over his apparent reluctance to endorse Trump’s evidence-free theories about the 2020 presidential race.
-Notably, lawyer Lin Wood — who has filed a number of lawsuits on behalf of the Trump campaign — recently accused Pence of treason.
+Some prominent Trump backers have turned on Pence over his apparent reluctance to endorse Trump's theories about the 2020 presidential race.
+Notably, lawyer Lin Wood -- who has filed a number of lawsuits on behalf of the Trump campaign -- recently accused Pence of treason.

 Republicans in both chambers of Congress have vowed to challenge the results.
 Representatives Andy Biggs of Arizona, Louie Gohmert of Texas, Matt Gaetz of Florida, Jody Hice of Georgia and several others have indicated that they will object to the certification.